godatadriven/godatadriven-blog/content/samba-configuration.md

 When we set up a Hadoop cluster, all the machines which run Hadoop services should be joined to the AD which we created in the previous step.
 In our case these are the extra 2 machines which are managed by Cloudera Manager and which act as Namenode, Datanode, Jobtracker and Tasktracker.
 The steps which we need to do on these machines are fairly similar to what we did on the machine which runs Cloudera Manager, Samba and SSSD...but you still need to watch out, there are a few changes...

+1. Check that your /etc/resolv.conf points to the correct server.
+The resolv.conf should point to the server where the Samba AD is running.
+Make sure that the /etc/resolv.conf is not overwritten after restart.

 1. Get sernet.repo ( you will need to create a Sernet acount for this on the <a href="https://portal.enterprisesamba.com/"> SerNet User Manager</a> site)

 		cd /etc/yum.repos.d/